parca-dev/parca-agent/README.md

       --config-path="parca-agent.yaml"
                                   Path to config file.
       --memlock-rlimit=4294967296
-                                  The value for the RLimit for memlock.
-Used to ensure the agent can lock memory for eBPF maps.
+                                  The value for the maximum number of bytes of memory that may be locked into RAM.
+It is used to ensure the agent can lock memory for eBPF maps.
 0 means no limit.
       --profiling-duration=10s    The agent profiling duration to use.
 Leave